 A dark horse card that has entered the market recently is the Santander Bravo℠ MasterCard.
-However, there are a handful of reasons this card hasn’t received a lot of attention: 1) it’s one of the latest credit cards to reach the market (out in Feb), 2) it doesn’t pay bloggers, and 3) it doesn’t have a sign-up bonus.
+However, there are a handful of reasons this card hasn’t received a lot of attention: 1) it’s one of the latest credit cards to reach the market (out in Feb), 2) it doesn’t pay bloggers, and 3) it doesn’t have a welcome bonus.

 With that said, it could be useful to some and it’s always good to see more competition in the rewards credit card arena.
-Wishful thinking has it that Santander will release more cards over the next year and we’ll see more rewards cards to add into the mix when applying for high sign-up bonuses.
+Wishful thinking has it that Santander will release more cards over the next year and we’ll see more rewards cards to add into the mix when applying for high welcome bonuses.

 Earn 3x Points on Gas, Groceries and Restaurants with the Santander Bravo MasterCard